"Sue is one of the most capable and experienced naturalists in the United States."

 --Harley Shaw, retired biologist with the Arizona Fish and Game Department and an international expert on mountain lions

-Sue Morse, the founder of Keeping Track®, is highly regarded as an expert in natural history and one of the top wildlife trackers in North America.
+Sue Morse, the founder of Keeping Track, is highly regarded as an expert in natural history and one of the top wildlife trackers in North America.
 Since 1977, she has been monitoring wildlife, with an emphasis on documenting the presence and habitat requirements of bobcat, black bear, Canada lynx and cougar.

 When not in the field conducting research, leading training programs or photographing wildlife, Sue can often be found presenting her findings and award-winning images to a wide range of audiences, including the general public, conservation leaders and students of all ages.
 Over the years, the University of Vermont graduate has served as mentor to many young people, going out of her way to take curious students on her forays and in the process inspiring many to pursue careers in natural resources.
+She is currently devoting most of her time to the completion of her life's work, a species-by-species guide to wildlife and habitat conservation for lay audiences as well as professionals.

 Awards and Publications